kubevault/kubevault/docs/concepts/vault-server-crds/storage/gcs.md

       credentialSecret: "google-application-credential"
 ```

-#### gcs.haEnabled
+### gcs.haEnabled

 `gcs.haEnabled` is an optional field that specifies if high availability mode is enabled.
 This field accepts boolean value.
-Default value is `false`.
+The default value is `false`.

 ```yaml
 spec: